This post and its photos may contain affiliate links, view our disclosure policy.

 Enjoy this time.

-One thing to consider is teens’ restricted schedule as they can find themselves struggling to maintain an overflowing workload.
+One thing to consider is teens’ restricted schedules, as they can find themselves struggling to maintain an overflowing workload.

 This is the perfect age to ensure your child is prepared for when they will start living on their own in the coming years (which come surprisingly soon, sniff sniff).